-11.1 A register must be kept of all dogs attending The R egister is a record of all the dogs date ishment.
-This must be kept up to and shall be available for week normally attended by each dog. name of dog, any identification system such as microchip number or tattoo dogs dogs etc. Detail tion at all reasonable times for urpose of checking numbers of on the premises, details of any og, any medication administered is shall be kept for a minimum of 24 months.
+11.0 REGISTER Guidance 11.1 A register must be kept of all dogs attending the facility.
+The information kept must include the following: • date of first attending and days of week normally attended by each dog. • name of dog, any identification system such as microchip number or tattoo • description, breed, age and gender of dog • name, address and telephone number of owner or keeper • name, address and telephone number of dog's veterinary surgeon The Register is a record of all the dogs which are boarded within the establishment.
+This must be kept up to date and shall be available for inspection at all reasonable times for the purpose of checking numbers of dogs on the premises, details of any sick dog, any medication administered etc. Details shall be kept for a minimum period of 24 months.

-written agreement to exercise the dog off the premises, if appropriate.
+health, welfare and nutrition requirements emergency contact details written agreement in respect of emergency veterinary treatment a written record of medicines administered on the premises written agreement to exercise the dog off the premises, if appropriate.
 Photograph of dog The register must be kept readily available, with information on individual dogs being retained for a minimum period of 24 months.
 The register shall be available for inspection on request by an authorised local authority officer or a veterinary surgeon authorised by the local authority.
 11.2 Where records are computerised, a back-up copy must be kept.
 The register must also be available to key members of staff of the establishment at all times.

 12.0 SUPERVISION Guidance 12.1 A fit and proper person with relevant experience must be nominated and be present at all times to exercise supervision and deal with any emergencies.
 Employees must not be under the age of 16 and no one under the age of 18 shall be a nominated person.
 The Act prohibits local authorities from issuing a Boarding Establishment Licence to any person prohibited from keeping animals.
-It is recommended that as part of the 'fit and proper person test' that the Licensee signs a declaration stating they are not disqualified from keeping:- - A boarding establishment for animals - A pet shop - A dog or having custody of animals In relation to the 'fit and proper person test' it is advisable to consult with the SSPCA and other relevant agencies / Departments when determining applications.
+It is recommended that as part of the 'fit and proper person test' that the Licensee signs a declaration stating they are not disqualified from keeping:- • A boarding establishment for animals A pet shop A dog or having custody of animals In relation to the 'fit and proper person test' it is advisable to consult with the SSPCA and other relevant agencies / Departments when determining applications.
 In order to obtain this information it may be necessary to require a disclosure from the applicant (see Appendix 1).
 12.2 At no time shall dogs in the common indoor and outdoor areas be left unsupervised.
 Boarded dogs are the responsibility of the Licensee who must take adequate steps to ensure their safety and welfare for the duration of the time the dogs are in their care.